anderly/Expansive/README.md

 A simple string expansion library for .NET

+# Release 1.2 Notes

+- **Breaking Change:** Changed default token start and end delimiters to '{' and '}'.
+- Corrected circular reference detection logic.
+- Added additional Expand() method to serve as alternative to string.Format()

 ## Features

 * Uses a Func<string,string> factory method token lookup/expansion
 * Default string expansion factory using ConfigurationManager.AppSettings as the source
 * Register your own Func<string,string> ExpansionFactory as the default string expansion factory or specify on the call to Expand()
-* Default token start and end delimiters of '${' and '}' respectively
+* Default token start and end delimiters of '{' and '}' respectively
 * Register your own default token start and end delimiters or specify on the call to Expand()
 * Support for chained expansions from one value to another